Daily routines Grooming and dental care Rescue-aware handovers

 What good daily care looks like

-• Regular meals, fresh water, and a feeding routine that stays consistent
+• Regular meals, fresh water, a feeding routine that does not change

 • Predictable toilet breaks and calm household structure

-• Brushing, face cleaning, tooth care, and coat checks before problems build up
+• Brushing, face cleaning, tooth care — before mats build up, not after

-• Eye, ear, paw, skin, rear hygiene, and nail checks as part of normal handling
+• Eye, ear, paw, and skin checks as part of normal handling

-• A warm sleeping space away from chaos, draughts, rough play, and busy feet
+• A warm, quiet sleeping space away from busy feet and draughts

-• Short bursts of play, attention, and companionship every day
+• Short bursts of play and attention every day

-• Grooming delays that turn small tangles into painful mats
+• Grooming delays turn small tangles into painful mats.

 Puppy safety